hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-dns-domains-src admin '' yes

-The function for deleting DNS domains related to a certain host.
+This function for deleting DNS domains related to a certain host.

 *******************************************************************